 Innovation can come in many forms and is almost always accompanied by breakthrough technologies.
-Insurance leaders are looking for innovation in digitization and upgrading legacy operations as well as improving the experience of policy holders.
+Insurance leaders are looking for innovation in digitization and upgrading legacy operations as well as improving the experience of policyholders.
 But change needs more than this, it needs innovative approaches that require thinking and acting differently from the norm.

-The Deloitte Center for Financial services, has put it most succinctly in their 2019 report - To innovate, insurers must evolve not just transform.
+The Deloitte Center for Financial Services, has put it most succinctly in their 2019 report - To innovate, insurers must evolve not just transform.

-So, what is keeping Insurers from evolving?
+So, what is keeping Insurers in the United States from evolving?
 Insurance carriers have been spending a lot more money and time in upgrading their existing systems and this is important to improve their rating.
 However, they do not have dedicated teams to work on new operating models that can differentiate their services from others going into the future.
 And the troubling part is that the future is here.